Rock parrot: Taxonomy

 The Italian ornithologist Tommaso Salvadori defined the new genus Neophema in 1891, placing the rock parrot within it and giving it its current scientific name Neophema petrophila.
 Within the grass parrot genus Neophema, it is one of four species classified in the subgenus Neonanodes.
-Analysis of mitochondrial DNA published in 2021 indicated the rock parrot is lost closely related to the blue-winged parrot, their ancestors most likely diverging between 0.7 and 3.3 million years ago.
+Analysis of mitochondrial DNA published in 2021 indicated the rock parrot is most closely related to the blue-winged parrot, their mutual ancestors most likely diverging between 0.7 and 3.3 million years ago.

 A burrow-nester, the rock parrot has evolved from a lineage of tree-nesting ancestors.
 The biologist Donald Brightsmith has proposed that several lineages of parrots and trogons switched to nesting in burrows to avoid tree-living mammalian predators that evolved and proliferated in the late Oligocene to early Miocene (30–20 million years ago).

 Two subspecies are recognised by the International Ornithologists' Union: subspecies petrophila from Western Australia and subspecies zietzi from South Australia, the latter described by Gregory Mathews in 1912 from the Sir Joseph Banks Group in Spencer Gulf, after the Assistant Director of the South Australian Museum Amandus Heinrich Christian Zietz.
 The authors of the online edition of the Handbook of the Birds of the World do not regard this as distinct.

 "Rock parrot" has been designated as the official common name for the species by the International Ornithologists' Union (IOC).
 Gilbert reported the Swan River colonists called it the rock parrakeet, and he labelled it the rock grass-parrakeet.
 It is also known as rock elegant parrot.